North Hero State Park

 North Hero State Park is a 399-acre day use state park on Lake Champlain in North Hero, Vermont.
 It is a stop on the Lake Champlain Paddlers' Trail.

 Activities includes swimming, boating, fishing, hiking, picnicking, bicycling, wildlife watching, and winter sports.

-There is a flush toilet at the beach area, a concrete boat ramp, and picnic area.
+There is a portable toilet at the beach area during the summer season, a concrete boat ramp, and picnic area.

 The park used to host camping, but that has been discontinued.